Nesina Met (Alogliptin (As Benzoate) And Metformin Hydrochloride)

 What Is Nesina Met Used For?

-Nesina Met is a combination diabetes medication that contains two active ingredients working together to help control blood sugar levels in people with type 2 diabetes.
+Nesina Met is a medication that combines two active ingredients to help manage blood sugar levels in adults diagnosed with type 2 diabetes mellitus.

 Primary Uses